Devanjana2605/AccessAble-frontend/README.md

 ## Backend Connection

-This frontend works together with the **AccessAble-server** backend repository.
+This frontend works together with the **AccessAble-backend** repository.

 The backend handles:
 - SOS alert processing